kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->

+No coordinating behavior in the control plane and nodes.

+Should enable this feature for APIServer before kube-controller-manager.
+An n-1 kube-controller-manager should ignore the `volumeClaimUpdatePolicy` field and never touch PVCs.
+It should always create PVCs with the latest `volumeClaimTemplates`.

+If `volumeClaimUpdatePolicy` is set to `InPlace`, when new kube-controller-manager starts, it should pick this up and start rolling out PVCs immediately.

+If `volumeClaimUpdatePolicy` is set to `InPlace` when the feature-gate of kube-controller-manager is disabled, kube-controller-manager should still update the controllerRevision and label on Pods.
+After that, when the feature-gate of kube-controller-manager is enabled, user needs to update the `volumeClaimTemplates` again to trigger another rollout.

 ## Production Readiness Review Questionnaire